 We’ve all heard the phrase when asking a question that is ever so slightly outside the script.
 “Let me talk to my manager and I’ll see what I can do”.
 It’s often the death of a potential sale, you’re left unhappy and the employee feels helpless.
-These situations can be avoided by ensuring the employee is empowered to make the right decision on the spot to answer the question.
+These situations can be avoided by ensuring employee empowerment is engrained enough for each employee to feel confident making the right decision on the spot.

 Employee Empowerment doesn’t mean you simply hand over the wheel and see what happens!
 It is built up over time through better understanding of your business needs.
 In this blog we’ll look at 5 types of employee empowerment your business and its employees can benefit from.